-Comp onent Description (1) ss ⇔ 4 USB SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch.
+Component Description (1) ss⇔4 USB SuperSpeed port with HP Sleep and Charge Connects a USB device, provides high-speed data transfer, and even when the computer is off, charges most products such as a cell phone, camera, activity tracker, or smartwatch.
 (2) Q Audio-out (headphone)/Audio-in (microphone) combo jack Connects optional powered stereo speakers, headphones, earbuds, a headset, or a television audio cable.
-Also connects an optional headset microphone.
+Also connects ar optional headset microphone.
 This jack does not support optional standalone microphones.
 WARNING!
 To reduce the risk of personal injury, adjust the volume before putting on headphones, earbuds, or a headset.
 For additional safety information, see the Regulatory, Safety, and Environmental Notices .
 To access this guide: Type HP Documentation in the taskbar search box, and then select HP Documentation.
 NOTE: When a device is connected to the jack, the computer speakers are disabled.
 (3) ወ Power button • When the computer is off, press the button to turn on the computer.
-When the computer is on, press the button briefly to initiate Sleep. • When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only). • When the computer is in Hibernation, press the button briefly to exit Hibernation.
-CAUTION: Pressing and holding down the power button results in the loss of unsaved information.
+When the computer is on, press the button briefly to initiate Sleep. • When the computer is in the Sleep state, press the button briefly to exit Sleep (select products only).
+When the computer is in Hibernation, press the button briefly to exit Hibernation.
+IMPORTANT: Pressing and holding down the power button results in the loss of unsaved information.
 If the computer has stopped responding and shutdown procedures are ineffective, press and hold the power button for at least 5 seconds to turn off the computer.
 To learn more about your power settings, see your power options.
-Right-click the Power meter icon In and then select Power Options.
+Right-click the Power meter icon and then select Power Options.
 (4) Power light • On: The computer is on.

-Component Description Blinking: The computer is in the Sleep state, a power- saving state.
+Component t Description Blinking: The computer is in the Sleep state, a power- saving state.
 The computer shuts off power to the display and other unneeded components.
 Off: The computer is off or in Hibernation.
 Hibernation is a power-saving state that uses the least amount of power.
-(5) Security cable slot Attaches an optional security cable to the computer.
-NOTE: The security cable is designed to act as a deterrent, but it may not prevent the computer from being mishandled or stolen.
-(6) Nano SIM card slot (select products only) Supports a wireless subscriber identity module (SIM) card.
+(5) Nano SIM card slot Supports a wireless subscriber identity module (SIM) card.